 2. Turning Off Form Customization by Class (Categorization)

 The feature of form customization by class is great if you need to have customized views by class code.
 However, if you need all your asset forms to look the same.
-The class code may get in the way:
+The class code may get in the way.
+For instance, you may run into the following issue: